alvfig/shell_totp/README.md

 ```
 barstyle='#_'
 ```
-It's not a bad idea to give some protection to your secrets file.
+Finally, it's not a bad idea to give some protection to your secrets file.
 ```
 $ chmod 0600 ~/bin/tokens.secrets
 ```